huaminghuangtw/Evergreen-Notes/Permanent-Notes/be-careful-how-you-are-talking-to-yourself.md

 > _“The most important conversations you’ll ever have are the ones you’ll have with yourself. — You wake up with them, you walk around with them, you go to bed with them, and eventually you act on them.” ― [@gogginsCantHurtMe2018]_

 > _“The reason I talk to myself is because I’m the only one whose answers I accept.” — George Carlin_

+> _“Third-person self-talk is a way of being empathetic to ourselves.” ― Marc Brackett, [Permission to Feel: The Power of Emotional Intelligence to Achieve Well-Being and Success](https://www.goodreads.com/work/quotes/68114068)_

 ---